ETH-PEACH-Lab/Code-Comprehension-Cheng/README.md

 To split the data by participant and trial, run `split_corrected_data_into_participants_trials.py`.
 This script creates separate directories for each participant and saves each trial as an individual `.csv` file within the corresponding participant’s directory.

 To incorporate complexity levels, run `adding_complexity_value.py`.
 This script appends a new column labeled "complexity", indicating the complexity level of each trial based on stimulis.
+Alternatively, run  `adding_complexity_value_new_categorization.py` which is based on another categorization of code snippets.

 To analyze different stages of the comprehension process, trials can be segmented into timeframes.
 Run `separating_trial_into_two_parts.py` to split each trial into two equally long timeframes.
 The two segments are saved as separate `.csv` files.
 Similarly, running `separating_trial_into_three_parts.py` divides each trial into three equally long timeframes, saving the three segments as distinct `.csv` files.

 ## Analysis

-The directories `Computing Metrics/`, `Computing Metrics Complexity/`, `Computing Metrics Complexity_2stages/`, and `Computing Metrics Complexity_3stages/` contain scripts for computing local and global metrics.
+The directories `Computing Metrics/`, `Computing Metrics Complexity/`, `Computing Metrics Complexity New Categorization/`, `Computing Metrics Complexity_2stages/`, and `Computing Metrics Complexity_3stages/` contain scripts for computing local and global metrics.
 Each directory provides similar functionality with slight adjustments tailored to different research questions.
 Please select the directory that aligns with the specific research question you are investigating.
 The `Computing Metrics/` directory serves as the base version.

 To compute local metrics, run `Computing_local_metrics.py`.
 The summary of resulting local metrics is stored in a `.csv` file.